Weighing food can be confusing. Some questions I get include:

 30g carbs desired/ .75 carbs per gram dry rice =40g of dry rice

-So now,you want to cook up 10 servings of rice.
+Now,you want to cook up 10 servings of rice.
 Weigh out 10 servings x 40g of dry rice = 400g of dry rice.
 Add appropriate amount of water and cook.
 Then weigh the entire batch of cooked rice and divide by 10.
 You now of an accurate cooked serving of rice that yields 30g of carbs.
-Now portion those servings out and freeze them for the week!
+Now portion those servings out and freeze them.

 Example 2: Chicken